 If one or both of you lives in the parish

-If either of you lives in Stanway, you are entitled by law to be married at St Albright’s by Banns.
+If either of you lives in Stanway, you are entitled by law to be married at St Albright’s after Banns have been called.

 Banns of Marriage have to be read on three consecutive Sundays, and at St Albright’s, they are read during the Parish Eucharist at 10.30am.
 We will let you know the dates beforehand.

 Although you don’t have to be present to hear them called, you may enjoy hearing your names read out in church.

 If only one of you lives in the parish and your partner lives in another, you can get married here, but your Banns have to be called both at St Albright’s and in the parish where your partner lives.

 It’s your responsibility to make sure that your Banns are called in the parish where you live if it’s somewhere other than St Albright’s.
 To prove that your Banns have been called in the other parish, we will ask you to give us a Banns Certificate, which you can get from the minister of that parish.
 This needs to be given to us at least one week before your wedding.
 You can find out which parish you live in by going to www.acny.org.uk/parishmap.php.